pletfix/docs/en/builder.md

 <a name="method-limit"></a>
 #### `limit()` {.method}

-The `limit` method sets a limit count on the query.
+The `limit` method sets a limit count for the result set.

     $builder->limit($limit);

+> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
+> Note, that LIMIT does not see the query, it is just see the result set.
+Therefore, LIMIT has no effect on the
+> calculation of aggregate functions such like MIN or MAX.

 <a name="method-offset"></a>
 #### `offset()` {.method}

-The `offset` method sets a limit offset on the query.
+The `offset` method sets a limit offset for the result set.

     $builder->offset($offset);

+> <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
+> Note, that OFFSET does not see the query, it is just see the result set.
+Therefore, OFFSET has no effect on the
+> calculation of aggregate functions such like MIN or MAX.

 <a name="execute"></a>
 ### Execute Query